anthonyozerov/binomial/main.md

     email: ozerov@berkeley.edu
 license: CC0-1.0
 abstract: |
     Many applied studies seek to aggregate multiple estimates of a target quantity $\theta$ from different experiments/methods, taking into account both systematic errors (or, generally, between-study heterogeneity) and within-study noise.
 Inference typically involves strong assumptions, such as a normal random-effects model.
-We introduce a simple method with a weaker assumption: that each study independently underestimates the true value $\theta$ with probability $1/2$.
+We apply the sign test from nonparametric statistics, which uses weaker assumption: that each study independently underestimates the true value $\theta$ with probability $1/2$.
 Producing exact confidence intervals for $\theta$ under this assumption is easy.
 Our simulations show that the resulting intervals are competitive with intervals from commonly-used procedures like DerSimonian & Laird and HKSJ.
-Our method is further invariant to monotone transformations, robust to outliers, and oddly does not require any information on the within-study noise.
+The sign test is further invariant to monotone transformations, robust to outliers, and oddly does not require any information on the within-study noise.
 We think it might be useful in the physical sciences, and present retrospective case studies using historical estimates of physical constants.
 ---